masoombaba16/Sweet-Shop-Management/README.md

 Socket.IO not updating	Ensure backend is running
 CORS error	Check backend CORS settings

+🤖 My AI Usage

+AI tools were actively used throughout the development of this project as productivity enhancers and co-pilots, while all core logic, architecture decisions, and final implementations were reviewed, validated, and refined manually.

+🔧 AI Tools Used

+Google Gemini AI

+ChatGPT

+🧠 How Gemini AI Was Used

+Gemini AI was primarily used for visual assets, ideation, and development support:

+Generated different kinds of sweet images used in the UI for product display and visual enhancement

+Assisted in generating initial boilerplate code for backend routes, controllers, and frontend components

+Helped debug runtime and logical issues, especially related to:

+API integration

+State management

+UI rendering issues

+Provided suggestions to enhance UI/UX, including layout ideas and component structuring

+Assisted in optimizing user flows for better usability

+🤖 How ChatGPT Was Used

+ChatGPT was used extensively as a development assistant:

+Generated boilerplate code for:

+Backend APIs

+Authentication flows

+Frontend UI components

+Helped design RESTful API structures and endpoint organization

+Assisted in writing and refining:

+Feature logic

+Validation rules

+Error handling patterns

+Helped debug:

+JWT authentication issues

+OTP verification flows

+WebSocket (Socket.IO) real-time update logic

+Assisted in improving:

+Code readability

+Naming conventions

+Documentation (including this README)

+🛠 What Was Implemented Manually

+Despite AI assistance, the following were designed and implemented manually:

+Application architecture and folder structure

+Database schema design (MongoDB models)

+Business logic for:

+Inventory handling

+OTP validation

+Order placement and billing

+Role-based authorization rules

+WebSocket event handling and synchronization

+UI behavior and state management

+Integration and coordination between backend and frontend

+Final refactoring, optimization, and testing

+🔍 Review & Responsibility

+All AI-generated outputs were:

+Carefully reviewed for correctness

+Modified or rewritten where necessary

+Integrated only after full understanding

+Never copied from external repositories or third-party codebases

+AI was used as a supporting tool, not as a replacement for engineering judgment.

+🧠 Reflection on AI Usage

+Using AI tools significantly improved development speed, helped unblock complex issues, and enhanced creativity—especially for UI design and debugging.
+However, maintaining code ownership, understanding, and accountability remained a priority throughout the project.

+AI was leveraged responsibly to augment development, while ensuring originality, correctness, and maintainability of the codebase.

 Finally Deployed Backend and Frontend in Render and here is the Deployed Website Link : https://sweet-shop-management-i94x.onrender.com/